Treatment for Hoarding Disorder

 An individual may be hoarding if he or she has had a long-term problem getting rid of possessions, regardless of their actual value or usefulness.
 The individual who hoards consistently reports that the hoarded items are necessary, and may suffer distress when asked to discard them.

+The hoarding behavior leads to an accumulation of possessions to a degree that interferes with normal use of common living areas.
+It tends to render these areas unusable for their intended purposes.
 The resulting clutter causes major interference or impairment in the individual’s ability to work, socialize, and live.
 It may also compromise the safety of themselves and others in their environment.
-Hoarding may interfere with house cleaning, cooking, and personal hygiene.
-It may result in poor sanitation, broken appliances, and the general disrepair of the dwelling.
-It can result in general and serious health issues and potential legal action.
+Hoarding may interfere with house cleaning, cooking, and personal hygiene, and may result in poor sanitation, broken appliances, and general disrepair of the dwelling.
+It may also result in serious health issues and potential legal actions.

-Consult an Expert
+Consult an expert